 The premises must always be made secure.
 In the case of properties rented from a housing association, then a call to the relevant office should be made to ensure a temporary secure door to the premises is provided.

-We have a legal right to recover the funeral costs from the deceased's estate.
+The Act allows the Local Authority to recover funeral costs incurred from the estate of the deceased.
+We will also recover £400 for officer expenses incurred in the administration of the funeral.
 This is the first charge on the estate.
 The remaining estate will be sent to the Treasury Solicitor (Bona Vacantia) if relatives can't be found.

 If relatives are found they will need to apply to the Probate office for a Grant of Probate and Letters of Administration in order to access the residual estate.
 You can find more information by contacting the Probate office.